Belden (NYSE:BDC) Releases Q2 2022 Earnings Guidance

 Belden (NYSE:BDC – Get Rating) issued an update on its second quarter 2022 earnings guidance on Wednesday morning.
 The company provided earnings per share (EPS) guidance of $1.35-$1.45 for the period, compared to the consensus estimate of $1.43.
 The company issued revenue guidance of $625.00 million-$640.00 million, compared to the consensus revenue estimate of $633.93 million.
 Belden also updated its FY 2022 guidance to $5.55-$5.85 EPS.

-Belden (NYSE:BDC – Get Rating) last announced its quarterly earnings data on Wednesday, May 4th.
-The industrial products company reported $1.31 earnings per share for the quarter, beating the consensus estimate of $1.09 by $0.22.
-The business had revenue of $610.40 million during the quarter, compared to analyst estimates of $572.62 million.
-Belden had a return on equity of 25.14% and a net margin of 2.86%.
-The company’s revenue was up 20.0% on a year-over-year basis.
-During the same quarter in the prior year, the firm posted $0.94 earnings per share.
-As a group, sell-side analysts expect that Belden will post 5.75 earnings per share for the current fiscal year.
+Belden (NYSE:BDC – Get Rating) last released its quarterly earnings data on Wednesday, May 4th.
+The industrial products company reported $1.31 earnings per share (EPS) for the quarter, topping the consensus estimate of $1.09 by $0.22.
+Belden had a net margin of 2.86% and a return on equity of 25.14%.
+The company had revenue of $610.40 million during the quarter, compared to the consensus estimate of $572.62 million.
+During the same period in the previous year, the firm earned $0.94 earnings per share.
+Belden’s revenue for the quarter was up 20.0% on a year-over-year basis.
+Research analysts anticipate that Belden will post 5.75 earnings per share for the current year.

-Several analysts have recently weighed in on BDC shares.
-StockNews.com upgraded Belden from a buy rating to a strong-buy rating in a report on Thursday, April 21st.
-The Goldman Sachs Group raised Belden from a sell rating to a neutral rating and cut their target price for the stock from $57.00 to $55.00 in a research report on Tuesday, April 19th.
-Truist Financial cut their target price on Belden from $86.00 to $65.00 and set a buy rating on the stock in a research report on Friday, April 8th.
-TheStreet raised Belden from a c+ rating to a b- rating in a research report on Thursday, May 26th.
-Finally, Canaccord Genuity Group boosted their target price on Belden from $82.00 to $88.00 and gave the stock a buy rating in a research report on Thursday, May 5th.
-One research analyst has rated the stock with a hold rating, three have given a buy rating and one has assigned a strong buy rating to the company.
-According to MarketBeat.com, Belden currently has a consensus rating of Buy and a consensus price target of $72.50.
+BDC has been the topic of a number of recent research reports.
+TheStreet raised shares of Belden from a c+ rating to a b- rating in a research report on Thursday, May 26th.
+StockNews.com raised shares of Belden from a buy rating to a strong-buy rating in a research report on Thursday, April 21st.
+The Goldman Sachs Group raised shares of Belden from a sell rating to a neutral rating and cut their price target for the company from $57.00 to $55.00 in a report on Tuesday, April 19th.
+Truist Financial cut their price target on shares of Belden from $86.00 to $65.00 and set a buy rating on the stock in a report on Friday, April 8th.
+Finally, Canaccord Genuity Group upped their price target on shares of Belden from $82.00 to $88.00 and gave the company a buy rating in a report on Thursday, May 5th.
+One analyst has rated the stock with a hold rating, three have given a buy rating and one has assigned a strong buy rating to the company’s stock.
+According to data from MarketBeat.com, the company presently has an average rating of Buy and a consensus price target of $72.50.

-In other news, EVP Ashish Chand bought 9,949 shares of the stock in a transaction on Friday, June 17th.
-The shares were purchased at an average price of $50.36 per share, for a total transaction of $501,031.64.
-Following the completion of the purchase, the executive vice president now directly owns 55,772 shares of the company’s stock, valued at approximately $2,808,677.92.
-The purchase was disclosed in a filing with the SEC, which is available through this link.
-Insiders own 1.06% of the company’s stock.
+In other Belden news, EVP Ashish Chand bought 9,949 shares of the stock in a transaction on Friday, June 17th.
+The stock was purchased at an average price of $50.36 per share, for a total transaction of $501,031.64.
+Following the completion of the purchase, the executive vice president now directly owns 55,772 shares in the company, valued at $2,808,677.92.
+The acquisition was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+1.06% of the stock is owned by insiders.

-Several institutional investors and hedge funds have recently added to or reduced their stakes in BDC.
-Bank of Montreal Can boosted its stake in shares of Belden by 8.2% during the 1st quarter.
-Bank of Montreal Can now owns 15,131 shares of the industrial products company’s stock worth $867,000 after acquiring an additional 1,142 shares in the last quarter.
-MetLife Investment Management LLC boosted its stake in shares of Belden by 40.1% during the 1st quarter.
-MetLife Investment Management LLC now owns 52,012 shares of the industrial products company’s stock worth $2,881,000 after acquiring an additional 14,895 shares in the last quarter.
-Panagora Asset Management Inc. bought a new stake in shares of Belden during the 1st quarter worth about $961,000.
-Commonwealth of Pennsylvania Public School Empls Retrmt SYS boosted its stake in shares of Belden by 10.5% during the 1st quarter.
-Commonwealth of Pennsylvania Public School Empls Retrmt SYS now owns 16,455 shares of the industrial products company’s stock worth $912,000 after acquiring an additional 1,569 shares in the last quarter.
-Finally, APG Asset Management N.V. bought a new stake in shares of Belden during the 1st quarter worth about $762,000.
-Institutional investors own 99.58% of the company’s stock.
+Several institutional investors have recently added to or reduced their stakes in BDC.
+Point72 Hong Kong Ltd grew its position in shares of Belden by 88.0% during the first quarter.
+Point72 Hong Kong Ltd now owns 515 shares of the industrial products company’s stock worth $29,000 after acquiring an additional 241 shares during the last quarter.
+Verition Fund Management LLC bought a new position in shares of Belden during the first quarter worth about $249,000.
+Guggenheim Capital LLC grew its position in shares of Belden by 8.2% during the first quarter.
+Guggenheim Capital LLC now owns 7,862 shares of the industrial products company’s stock worth $435,000 after acquiring an additional 595 shares during the last quarter.
+Jane Street Group LLC grew its position in shares of Belden by 96.2% during the first quarter.
+Jane Street Group LLC now owns 7,934 shares of the industrial products company’s stock worth $440,000 after acquiring an additional 3,890 shares during the last quarter.
+Finally, PDT Partners LLC bought a new position in shares of Belden during the first quarter worth about $499,000.
+Institutional investors and hedge funds own 99.58% of the company’s stock.

 Belden Inc provides portfolio of signal transmission solutions in the Americas, Europe, the Middle East, Africa, and the Asia-Pacific.
 It operates in two segments, Enterprise Solutions and Industrial Solutions.
 The Enterprise Solutions segment offers copper cable and connectivity solutions, fiber cable and connectivity solutions, interconnect panels, racks and enclosures, and signal extension and matrix switching systems for use in applications, such as local area networks, data centers, access control, 5G, fiber, and home and building automation.